stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 characterized by an elastic style that is typically danced to more modern music.

-When/Where: Saturdays 2:30 - 5:30pm, usually in either the EVGR-C Dance Studio,
+When/Where: Saturdays 1 - 4 pm, usually in either the EVGR-C Dance Studio,
 Roble Gym, or GCC Havana Room.
-Lessons 2:30 -- 4:00 pm, open dancing 4:00 --
+Lessons 1 -- 2:30 pm, open dancing 2:30 --
-5:30 pm.
+4:00 pm.
 Join the mailing list for the most up-to-date schedules!

 Mailing List: https://mailman.stanford.edu/mailman/listinfo/cardinal-swing